Join Us

 What is a Microcontroller (MCU)?

-The microcontroller is also known as Microcontroller unit, it is an integrated circuit (IC) device used for controlling other portions of an electronic system, usually via a microprocessor unit (MPU), memory, and some peripherals.
+The microcontroller, also known as a Microcontroller Unit, is an integrated circuit (IC) device used for controlling other portions of an electronic system, usually via an MPU, memory, and some peripherals.

-They basically take inputs from the device they controlling and retain control by sending the device signals to different parts of the device, usually run on one specific program and are dedicated to a single task.
-Thus, they’re comparably weaker than MPU.
+MCUs basically take inputs from the devices they control and manage control by sending signals to different parts of the device.
+They usually run a specific program dedicated to a single task, making them comparably less powerful than MPUs.

-Similarly, here’s a block diagram of MCU to help you understand better:
+Here’s a block diagram of an MCU to help you understand better:

-As you can see, a microcontroller typically consists of CPU, Memory (RAM and ROM), Timer, I/O port, Serial Ports, Interrupt control:
+A microcontroller typically consists of CPU, Memory (RAM and ROM), Timer, I/O ports, Serial Ports, Interrupt Control:

-• Memory: Similar to how it functions in MPU, used to store data and program.
-But in MCU, there are RAM and ROM or flash memories for storing program source codes.
+• Memory: Similar to MPU, used to store data and programs (MCUs have RAM and ROM or flash memories for program storage)

-• Timer: Provides all timing and counting functions inside the microcontroller.
-It is used to perform clock functions, modulations etc.
+• Timer: Manages timing and counting functions inside the microcontroller, used for clock functions, modulations, etc.

-• Serial Ports: Provides various serial interfaces between a microcontroller and other peripherals like parallel ports.
+• Serial Ports: Provide serial interfaces between the microcontroller and other peripherals

 Types of MCUs